CyrilCermak/modular_architecture_on_ios/README.md

     launch times for users of that app.

 -   If at all possible, mergeable libraries should be enabled.
-It esentially results in the launch time of a statically built app.
+It essentially results in the launch time of a statically built app.
     For the tested sample app on the iPhone 14, it reduces the launch time by about 90%!

--   Separating the moduels into their core and implementation parts might make your app compile time faster.
+-   Separating the modules into their core and implementation parts might make your app compile time faster.
 If no protocol or interface changes are made, the modules depending only on the core part of said framework do not need to be recompiled.
 Only the main